askoldvilkha/PINNlab_MLandDL25_AGH/README.md

   3) `train` method - performs training of the PINN model.
 Requires as input `TrainParams` like object, `ode_residual` function (defined for the ODE equation).
      Performs training for: 2500 epochs (`flash`), 10000 epochs (`standard`), 30000 epochs (`long`).
      Outputs the timing of the training and can save results if requested by the user.
+  4) `traindx` method - same structure as `train`, but allows to provide 1st (required) and 2nd order derivative initial conditions.
+   Is a separate method from `train` to ensure that performance tests focus on the architechture or optimizer/activation function effects but not the complexity of the equation solved.

 * `start.ipynb` - Jupyter notebook with some initial source code similar to or the same as in `pinn_lib.py`.
   Should be used as a testing ground for the PINN architecture modifications or any additions to the source code before deploying.